earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 print(f"% Improvement: {(t2-t1)/t2*100:.2f}")
 ~~~

+I'm using Python 3.10.8 on Ubuntu 22.04 LTS, and the results suggest that the attribute access — with slots — is about 28.71% faster.

 ~~~{ caption="Output"}
 Access time with slots: 0.08
 Access time without slots: 0.11
 % Improvement: 28.71
 ~~~

+Cool, the memory savings and attribute access times when using data classes with slots seem promising!
+Be sure to try out for a few different classes to understand performance gains.

 ## Conclusion

-And that's a wrap.
+And that's a wrap!
+In this second (and final part) of the data classes tutorial series, we tried to cover features such as `__post_init__` method, subclassing data classes, and performance gains using `__slot__`.

 So did we cover *everything* about data classes?
-No. But these are what you'll need when working with data classes.
+No. But we've covered what you'll need to write functional data classes.
+With less boilerplate to write, switching to data classes can save you hours per week.

 {% include cta/cta1.html %}

+[^1]:
+   This StackOverFlow discussion thread was of great help in understanding the advantages of `__slots__`.
+I recommend reading through it to further your understanding of `__slots__`.